Small business tax deductions can trim your tax bill in 2022

 One of the best ways to reduce your overall tax bill is through small business tax deductions.
 While some might be well known, there may be a few obscure business expense deductions to know about to help you reduce what you owe.

-We’ll outline the common small business tax deductions for 2020 – itemized with a list of deductible business expenses in this post.
+In this post, we’ll outline the common small business tax deductions and business write offs for 2022, itemized with a list of deductible business expenses.

 What is tax deductible for a small business?

 Don’t want to tackle tax deductions alone?
-Get help tracking small business tax breaks and your small business tax questions from the team at Block Advisors.
+Get help with small business tax breaks and questions from the team at Block Advisors.

 When do you know it’s a tax-deductible business expense?

 Before we share a list of deductible business expenses, we have an important message to share.
-To know how to deduct business expenses from your small business tax return, you should have a good understanding of what is considered a business expense in the eyes of the IRS.
+To know how to deduct business write offs or expenses from your small business tax return, you should have a good understanding of what is considered a business expense in the eyes of the IRS.

 Frankly, it’s important to not confuse personal expenses with your business expenses.
 A business expense should be both necessary to the function of the business and ordinary to the business: